Odden69/Miller_and_Davies/README.md

 - seeds online
 - seeds for vegetables
 - seeds for garden
+- seeds for windowsill

+These keywords and expressions has been added to the sites keywords and to headers throughout the site, to improve its ranking by search engines.

 ### Wireframes
 The wireframes for this project can be found in [this document](documentation/wireframes.md).